 Credit is the privilege to borrow money and obtain goods in the present based upon a promise to make repayments in the future.
 Credit is not a right, but merely a privilege that can be lost if it is not used responsibly.
 When used properly, credit is an ideal financial tool.
 When used foolishly, credit can cost an exorbitant amount of money in interest and fees.
 Misusing credit can also hurt your ability to purchase homes or cars, as well as endanger future financial stability.
 There are a variety of different types of credit, each carrying with it different privileges and interest rates, such as charge accounts, car loans, student loans, and home mortgages.

 How Can You Control Your Credit and Avoid Debt?

 You can benefit significantly from the convenience of credit.
-Credit cards offer such benefits as frequent-flyer miles and cash-back bonuses, and they are especially useful for large purchases, emergency situations, identification, reservations, and protection from fraud.
-Unfortunately, millions of consumers misuse credit cards beyond their financial means.
+Credit cards offer benefits like frequent-flyer miles and cash-back bonuses, and they are especially useful for large purchases, emergency situations, identification, reservations, and protection from fraud.
+Unfortunately, millions of consumers misuse credit cards by using them beyond their financial means.
 Misusing credit can result in costly interest payments and late fees, impulse buying, overextended lifestyles, and unnecessary stress such as harassing telephone calls from collectors.

 What Is Wrong With Just Paying the Minimum Payment?